Ocean-Jester/Password-Manager/README.md

 Open a Pull Request

-Please follow the code style and write meaningful commit messages.
+Please keep code style clean and write clear commit messages.

 License 📄
 This project is licensed under the MIT License — see the LICENSE file for details.